Mick Foley: Early years (1991–1993)

-Feud with Vader (1993–1994)
+Feud with Big Van Vader (1993–1994)

-Cactus Jack wrestled Big Van Vader on April 6, 1993, winning by count-out, but being severely beaten in the process.
+Cactus Jack wrestled Big Van Vader on April 6, 1993, winning by count-out after being severely beaten.
 Although talented and athletic, the 400 lb (180 kg) Vader was a notoriously stiff wrestler who had been trained in the Japanese "strong" style, and he hit so hard that most other wrestlers outright refused to work with him, out of fear of severe injury.
 However, Foley decided to continue his program with Vader, and as a result of Cactus's victory, in a rematch with Vader on April 24, the two executed a dangerous spot to sell a storyline injury.
 Harley Race removed the protective mats at ringside and Vader powerbombed Cactus onto the exposed concrete floor, causing a legitimate concussion and causing Foley to temporarily lose sensation in his left foot.
 While Foley was away, WCW ran an angle where Cactus Jack's absence was explained with a farcical comedy storyline in which he went crazy, was institutionalized, then escaped, and then developed amnesia.
 Foley had wanted the injury storyline to be serious and generate genuine sympathy for him before his return.
 The comedy vignettes that WCW produced instead were so bad that Foley jokes in Have a Nice Day that they were the brainchild of WCW executives who regarded a surefire moneymaking feud as a problem that needed to be solved.
-The angle was awarded "Most Disgusting Promotional Tactic" by the esteemed Wrestling Newsletter Observer.
+The angle was awarded "Most Disgusting Promotional Tactic" by the Wrestling Observer Newsletter.